By Roel, Last updated: June 27, 2019

 Now that you have gone through the whole process, this should have fixed the issue.

 While DFU Mode is the utmost final option available wouldn’t it be better if there was an easier, hassle-free option?
-The answer is YES, there is such
+The answer is YES, there is such option you can take advantage of!

 This is where FoneDog - iOS System Recovery becomes a total no-brainer to use.